top of page

 August 11, 1941 - July 22, 2021

 Jane always saw potential in the people of this world and shared what she had to further this potential.
 Her positive outlook, creativity and endless energy was infectious, attracting talented visionaries from all over the world.
-Jane entirely immersed herself, not only in the Inn, but also in the local community and into the preservation of the greater desert.
-Jane’s ideas and all of her actions were solidly grounded in her spiritual connection with God and the beauty of the Earth.
+Jane entirely immersed herself, not only in the 29 Palms Inn, but also in the local community and into the preservation of the greater desert, co-founder of the Mojave Desert Land Trust.
+Jane’s ideas and all of her actions were solidly grounded in her spiritual connection with the miraculous beauty of the Earth.
 Jane has left an example for her family, her friends, and even those who never met her, as to how one should carry themselves while on this planet.
 Her message to all was that one should leave this place and this world better than they found it, as "life is precious".

 29 Palms Inn

-The Grunt family planted it's roots in the area in 1928, when Robert "Doc" and Claire "Mama" Van Lahr purchased the 29 Palms Inn and surrounding land.
-The Inn is far more than just a family business; it is a lifestyle that brings the joy to people from all walks of life, gathering for celebration.
-When Jane took over the running of the Inn, she poured her absolute passion for caregiving and nourishing others into the business.
-Under her watch, the Inn blossomed to become even more of a place where people would come to renew their souls, taste delightful food, rest their bodies, be creative and discover the beauty of the desert.
+Then, her grandparents, Robert "Doc" and Claire "Omah" Johansing Van Lahr reluctantly moved to 29 Palms in 1939, to manage the Inn.
+This is when the love for the desert and the family legacy grew deeper roots.
+The Inn is far more than just a family business; it is a lifestyle that brings joy to people from all walks of life, gathering for celebration.
+Jane was born, raised and then took ownership of the Inn in 1977 from her parents.
+She poured passion like glasses of wine, caregiving and nourishing others into the business.
+Under her watch, the Inn blossomed to become even more of a place to renew your spirit, eat fresh picked food from the same location the Chemehuevi gardened, be creative and discovering the cultural significance of the Mojave Desert, a sacred space for all to preserve.

 Gratitude